-- recycling: the Festival Site Environment collects recyclable items to minimize garbage sent to the landfill.
-In 2000, the Festival partnered with Clean It Green It, a subsidiary of KC Environmental, to aid with the composting of organic waste generated during the Festival.
-We continue to compost all organic materials.
+- Recycling: the Festival Site Environment collects recyclable items to minimize garbage sent to the landfill.
+Since 2000, the Festival continue to compost all organic materials.

 - restoring Gallagher Park to the way we found it after the festival: this includes removing facilities and equipment in a timely manner and restoring the grass.

-Each year, the Festival installs solar panels to power our merchandising tent, running lights and cash registers.
+- Each year, the Festival installs solar panels to power merchandise tent, running lights and cash registers.
 We hope to continue and enlarge use of solar power during coming Festivals.